melissaboiko/myougiden/README.md

  - Partial, full, and whole-word queries.
  - Optional rōmaji input and output.
  - Intelligently find out what kind of query is intended.
- - Option for tab-separated output, easily manipulable with Unix tools.
+ - Option for tab-separated output, easily manipulable with Unix tools. (beta)
  - Full color output, including partial match highlighting.
 No seriously, this thing has a *lot* of color.
 I mean we're talking Takashi Murakami material here.
+ - Handles JMdict restricted readings and senses intelligently.
+ - Auto-pager, auto-color, auto-nice, and other small niceties.

 myougiden saves EDICT data in sqlite3 format.
 This costs some disk space (currently about 53MiB), but with indexes, it seems to